Languedoc Travel Guide: Discover Ancient Cities and Hidden Empty Beaches

 Are there good places for outdoor activities in Languedoc?

 Yes, absolutely!
 Languedoc is fantastic for hiking and biking.
-There are regional parks like the Parc Naturel Régional du Haut-Languedoc, which has mountains, rivers, and forests.
+There are regional parks such as the Parc Naturel Régional du Haut-Languedoc, which features mountains, rivers, and forests.
 You can explore areas like the Montagne Noire or cycle along the Canal du Midi, which is a beautiful, tree-lined waterway.

 What are the beaches like in Languedoc?